helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 USDC maintained within the Maker Escrow Wallets will automatically be swapped/converted to MOBILE/HNT/DC, and then subsequently burned for each onboard.

-Please note, in instances where a MOBILE Maker has subsidiaries that create different devices (e.g. one subsidiary that creates MOBILE CBRS Hotspots, and one subsidiary that creates Wi-Fi Access Points), only one stake of 50M MOBILE tokens is needed for both subsidiaries.
-The MOBILE Maker can choose to have one combined wallet for the parent company, or separate wallets for each subsidiary.
+The MOBILE Maker may only have one Maker Escrow wallet per 50M stake.

 ## Ongoing MOBILE Maker Requirements
 As a part of this HIP, MOBILE Makers will be required to keep a minimum balance of tokens within their Maker Escrow Wallet.
 The minimum balance was calculated to support at least 100 onboards for the highest onboarding fee ($40), and will be the same regardless of what type of device the Maker produces.